JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 #### Learn more about Babel
-This is a basic tutorial on babel but the Babel world just starts here.
+This is a basic tutorial on Babel but the Babel world just starts here.
 It's surrounded by a wonderful community and is used by big names in IT world.
-Babel has support for all the major build tools too such as [GruntJS](https://www.npmjs.com/package/grunt-babel) and [GulpJS](https://npmjs.org/package/gulp-babel/).
+Babel has support for all the major build tools too such as [Grunt](https://www.npmjs.com/package/grunt-babel) and [gulp](https://npmjs.org/package/gulp-babel/).
 You can check them all out here on [Babel Website](https://babeljs.io/docs/setup/)

-These are some of the resources that can even up your game further in the babel world
+These are some of the resources that can even up your game further in the Babel world
 - [Learn ES6 and Babel using this detailed tutorial](http://ccoenraets.github.io/es6-tutorial/index.html)
 - [Read the Babel docs on setting up Babel (They're helpful)](https://babeljs.io/docs/setup/)